 Collaborative systems like social media and instant messaging platforms offer a sense of immediacy and conversation that’s hard for email to match.

-Near-instantaneous communication facilitates problem-solving and quick clarifications of instructions, so it’s no surprise these conversational tools are popular.
+Near-instantaneous communication facilitates problem-solving and enables quick clarifications of instructions, so it’s no surprise these conversational tools are so popular.

-- A 2018 research showed that 80% of colleges used Facebook to attract applicants.
+- A 2020 research showed that 97% of colleges used social media to attract applicants.

-- According to Pew Research Center’s survey Teens, Social Media and Technology 2018, 95% of US teens aged 13-17 have access to a smartphone, 85% are on YouTube and 72% are on Instagram.
+- According to Pew Research Center’s survey Teens, Social Media and Technology, 95% of US teens aged 13-17 have access to a smartphone, 85% are on YouTube and 72% are on Instagram.

-- 75% of school pupils grades 7 through 12 have at least one social media profile.
+- 75% of students in grades 7 through 12 have at least one social media profile, while the average age for opening their first social media profile is 11.4.

 - According to EdTechReview, 59% of students who use social networks talk about education topics.